 NEXT IN STEAM

-See our mighty Sir William Prescott engine in steam and explore our incredible museum collection
+See our mighty Sir William Prescott engine in steam and explore our incredible Grade II* listed Scheduled Monument

 SENSORY-FRIENDLY SUNDAYS

-For those who would appreciate a quieter, more relaxed visit
+For those who would appreciate a quieter, more relaxed visit.
+Dates now added for March, June, September and December 2026

 VOLUNTEER WITH US